-Taking into account the entire context of the epidemiological situation caused by the SARS-CoV-2 virus and the exceptional measures adopted to deal with this pandemic, it has been put in place an interdiction to air traffic to and from Portugal for flights that do not belong to the European Union, starting 14th of November of 2020 at 11:59pm.
+Taking into account the entire context of the epidemiological situation caused by the SARS-CoV-2 virus and the exceptional measures adopted to deal with this pandemic, it has been put in place interdiction to air traffic to and from Portugal for flights that do not belong to the European Union, starting 14th of November of 2020 at 11:59 pm.

 However, there are some exceptions such as:

-• Air traffic to and from Portugal is authorized to all flights to and from countries belonging to the European Union, countries associated with the Schengen Area and the United Kingdom under the terms of the Brexit Agreement between the European Union and the United Kingdom;
+• Air traffic to and from Portugal is authorized for all flights to and from countries belonging to the European Union, countries associated with the Schengen Area, and the United Kingdom under the terms of the Brexit Agreement between the European Union and the United Kingdom;

 • Flights to and from special administrative countries and regions are also permitted, as well as the entry into Portugal of residents in countries that appear on the list, provided that they have only carried out international transits or transfers at airports located in countries that are not included In the list.